AI Training in Conversational AI

 AI trainers teach AI assistants to understand human language.
 They do this by feeding examples of real utterances to help the AI assistant better understand the meaning of peoples speech, or written language.

-AI trainers analyze common topics discussed by users and how they ask for certain information while talking to your chatbot or voice assistant.
+AI trainers analyse common topics discussed by users and how they ask for certain information while talking to your chatbot or voice assistant.
 These insights are used to continuously improve the cognition of your AI assistant and require a structured AI training workflow consisting of testing, updating, and measuring again.

 As Conversational AI technology evolves, the role of the AI trainers evolves as well.
 Part of the work of an AI trainer is to refine their techniques and adapt to the technology landscape, especially with the advent of large language models (LLMs).